Siilwyn/awesome-pixel-art/readme.md

 - [Owlboy](http://www.owlboygame.com/) - Explore a detailed steampunk world in the clouds.
 With it's range of endearing animations and expressions the world and it's characters come to life.
 - [Stardew Valley](https://stardewvalley.net/) - Manage a farm from a top-down perspective and engage with a charming and cheerful world in 16-bit.
 - [Starbound](https://playstarbound.com/) - Travel across vibrant, colorful and expansive galaxies, including creative dynamic animations.
+- [Void Golf](https://cactusmancer.itch.io/void-golf) - Shoot giant pieces of space rock into black holes, using gravitational fields, physics-defying walls and wormholes in a minimalist top-down view.

 ### Videos
 - [Sean Browning - Pixel Art Animation Reel 2018](https://vimeo.com/250991452) - A collection of Sean Browning's pixel animations, ranging from simple scenes to recreations of popular shows like Steven's Universe and RWBY.